-Rubicon Theatre Company offers a wide variety of acting classes for ages 5-teen, as well as summer performance camps and intensives, master classes and workshops.
+Rubicon Theatre Company offers a wide variety of acting classes for ages 5-teen, as well as summer performance camps and intensives, master classes, and amazing workshops.
 These programs offer students of all ages the opportunity to develop performance and personal skills in a challenging yet nurturing professional environment with top theatre artists and instructors.

 *Vita Art Center at Bell Arts Factory

 Vita Art Center at Bell Arts Factory provides high-quality enrichment experiences in the visual arts for children, and teens.
-Professional artists and instructors teach classes in a wide variety of media and subject-matter.
+Professional artists and instructors teach classes in a wide variety of media and subject matter.
 To ensure personalized instruction, we limit enrollment to 10-15 students per course.

-Firefly Ceramics is a paint your own pottery studio with over 500 different pottery shapes to paint, from dolphins, hello kitty and monster truck banks to home decor.
+Firefly Ceramics is a paint-your-own pottery studio with over 500 different pottery shapes to paint, from dolphins, hello kitty and monster truck banks to home decor.
 The studio also hosts school field trips, scout meeting and birthday parties.
 Come by with your family or plan a special event.